-1. Considering Text Decorations
+Considering Text Decorations

 Sometimes it remains a somewhat delicate exercise to determine where we added new strings, yet forgot the translation.
-The question arises, whether we actually have a translation for each key.
-This implies to figure out where we need to translate, but haven't included a translation key yet.
+The question arises whether we actually have a translation for each key.
+This implies figuring out where we need to translate, but haven't included a translation key yet.
 When developing new features, this actually needs to be done simultaneously.
-Static analyses of code could help to report keys that are missing, unused or obsolete.
+Static analyses of code could help to report keys that are missing, unused, or obsolete.
 This brings us closer to the overall aim to have up-to-date and properly running translation keys.
 However, some translation keys are only put together dynamically when the software is being run.
-For these special cases, we do not provide a static translation key, but a variable that is put together accordingly during runtime of the software.
+For these special cases, we do not provide a static translation key, but a variable that is put together accordingly during the runtime of the software.
 Therefore, the static code analysis cannot detect, if these translation keys are obsolete or error-free.
 At the moment, we are checking on these dynamic translation keys manually.
 Another possible solution could be to automatically open the pages of the software and look for these keys.
 However, this would have to be programmed and is thus an elaborate matter.

-3. Prepare UI For Long Texts
+Preparing the UI for Long Texts

-4. Right Moment To Start Localizing
+The Right Moment to Start Localizing

-5. Coordination With Translation Agency
+Coordination with a Translation Agency

-A potential challenge we’ll might be facing in the future is, when we only need to translate the new features.
+A potential challenge we might be facing in the future is, when we only need to translate the new features.
 In a project as large as our shop software, our translators are given only the newest translation files that are then merged back into the code.
 However, this implies that the newly translated files have to be copied back into the original code, which can be quite a hassle.
-The right place has to be found in the code and this is best be done by automatization.
+The right place has to be found in the code and this is best done by automatization.
 Otherwise, this is very time-consuming and unhandy.
 We now arranged with the translation vendor to always send them all our code, so they can translate within the entire file.
-We'll see, if this comes practical in the future.
-This, for instance, could be solved by using the web-based translation management system Phrase, because the translators could work in the Phrase interface and easily download, translate and update software translations.
+We'll see if this comes practical in the future.
+This, for instance, could be solved by using a translation management system, like Phrase, because the translators could work in the Phrase interface and easily download, translate and update software translations.
 That way, we would not have a difference between the newly translated terms and the existing code and would avoid the problem of merging translated text back into the code.